neonevm/neon-evm.docs/docs/developing/dev_environment/op3_local_proxy_remote_solana.md

 The indexer service indexes all the relevant Ethereum processing metadata consisting of **`signatures`**, **`transactions`**, **`blocks`**, **`receipts`**, **`accounts`**, etc. It gathers all this data from the Solana blockchain, filtering them by the EVM contract address.
 It also makes it possible to provide our users with the Ethereum API according to the data provided by the whole known operators.

 #### Proxy Service
-The Proxy service is a core service that allows Ethereum-like transactions to be processed on Solana, taking full advantage of the functionality native to Solana, including the ability to execute transactions in parallel.
+The Proxy service is a core service that allows Ethereum-like transactions to be processed on Solana, taking full advantage of Solana-native functionality, including the ability to execute transactions in parallel.

 The Neon EVM address is registered inside `neonlabsorg/proxy`, so the proxy knows which Neon EVM is running in the Solana cluster.
 After executing this command, the proxy will be available at `http://localhost:9090/solana`.
 This address and port are set by default.